Creating boundaries teaches others how to treat us with respect

 Subconscious or not, that person is learning that their behaviour is okay because you didn’t stop it.
 Talking about the fact that it’s not okay, yet continuing to allow it, is a contradiction.
 You must actually stop allowing the behaviour altogether.

-It wasn’t until I read this quote (a hundred times) that I had the thought that I could do something about it – I could make a change and not allow it to continue.
+It wasn’t until I read this quote (a hundred times) that I thought that I could do something about it – I could make a change and not allow it to continue.
 This wasn’t easy.
 In fact, in order to do this, I had to sever ties – and that was the hardest decision I’ve ever had to make.
 But it was worth it.

 We now know that what we allow will continue.
 At this point, you may be wondering how to disallow a behaviour.
 Great question!
 Here are some ways that you can take control and stop allowing a person to treat you in a way that you dislike.